Did you hear that?

 Don’t Lose The Rattle Battle – Instead, Get Rid Of It

-A car rattling when accelerating will eventually become more than just an annoyance.
+A car rattling when accelerating will eventually become more than just an irritation.
 As you may have noticed from the above car rattling causes, many of them stem from a lack of proper maintenance.